In re Gateway Learning Corp.: Deceptive trade practice allegations

-Despite the representations in the privacy policy, however, in April 2003 Gateway begin selling access to the personal information it had collected.
+Despite the representations in the privacy policy, however, in April 2003 Gateway began selling access to the personal information it had collected.
 The third parties that purchased the information were marketers and direct advertisers seeking to sell products that might be of interest to parents with young children.
 This act on Gateway's part constituted the first of the violations that the FTC would eventually allege.
 Gateway had expressly told its customers and website visitors that it would not sell their personal information without first receiving their consent, but in fact the company proceeded to do precisely that.
 Gateway's failure to abide by its own stated policies in this regard was perhaps the principle trigger for the FTC's deceptive trade practice allegation.

 There was at least one other representation in the privacy policy that Gateway failed to honor, and which the FTC considered equally deceptive.
 Specifically Gateway had claimed that it would notify users if the privacy policy were to undergo significant changes in the future.
 But, as discussed further below, in July 2003 Gateway did precisely what it had agreed not to do.
 It introduced significant changes to its privacy policy, and it did so without notifying its customers and site visitors, thus again violating the terms of its privacy policy.
 The FTC complaint referred to this specific act as "false or misleading".
 The FTC's use of the word "misleading" indicates that it was prepared to characterize this act as a deceptive practice, as the first element of a deception allegation is that "there must be a representation, omission or practice that is likely to mislead the consumer".